Item 21: Understand what semantic versioning promises

 Semver for Crate Users

-• A new PATCH version of a dependency crate Should Just Work™.
+• A new patch version of a dependency crate Should Just Work™.

-• All bets are off for a new MAJOR version of a dependency; chances are that your code will no longer compile and you'll need to re-write parts of your code to comply with the new API.
-Even if your code does still compile, you should check that your use of the API is still valid after a MAJOR version change, because the constraints and preconditions of the library may have changed.
+• All bets are off for a new major version of a dependency; chances are that your code will no longer compile, and you'll need to rewrite parts of your code to comply with the new API.
+Even if your code does still compile, you should check that your use of the API is still valid after a major version change, because the constraints and preconditions of the library may have changed.

 Discussion